-With Spring (in the U.S.) starting to bloom, and the weather changing for the better, it’s difficult to hang on and keep “social distancing” ourselves.
+With Spring starting to bloom, and the weather changing for the better, it’s difficult to hang on and be patient for better days.
 Most everyone is getting tired of being cooped up.
 The kids are restless, and so are the adults.
-All of this sequestering is taking its toll on us—physically, financially, and emotionally.
+All of the recent sequestering has taken its toll on us—physically, financially, and emotionally.

-Steve and I both felt this restlessness this morning (as well as other times).
+Steve and I both have felt this restlessness.
+Recent challenges have been difficult to live through.
 But as I was praying, the following came to me to tell you: “Hang on, refocus, and live Christ.”
 It’s difficult to hang on right now.
-We want to burst forth and get out—just like the flowers that are popping up everywhere.
+We want to burst forth and leave all the darkness behind—just like the flowers that are popping up everywhere.

 But when I “heard” that phrase, I also knew that it meant we are not to go “bursting forth” before we should.
 We’ve seen that happen.
-You probably have too.
-Someone gives up JUST before they should.
+And you probably have too.
+Sadly, some people give up JUST before things are on the brink of getting better.
+They just didn’t know it.
 If they had waited, they would have been in a MUCH better place.
-This is where we need to ask God for wisdom, and do things accordingly.
+This is when it’s important to ask God for wisdom, and follow His leading accordingly.
+Sometimes God will say, “go” or He may say, “wait and persevere a while longer.”
+Ultimately, He sees the beginning from the end; so His perspective is important.

-In this time when the Coronavirus is seemingly winding down in some areas of the world, lets apply God’s wisdom and: HANG ON.
+In this time when things are troubling, lets apply God’s wisdom.
+May we not give up, but rather HANG ON.
 As we’re directed in the Bible:

 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”
 (Galatians 6:9)